Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Introduction and main results

-where $C^\eps=\{x\in M:\inf_{y\in C}\dist(x,y)<\eps\}$ is the $\eps$-thickening of $C$.
-A simple adaptation of the results of \cite{EW} and Section 6 in \cite{miermont09} (in order to take into account the particular role of the distinguished point $\rho$) shows that:
+where $C^\eps=\{x\in M\dvtx\inf_{y\in C}\dist(x,y)<\eps\}$ is the $\eps$-thickening of $C$.
+A simple adaptation of the results of \cite{EW} and Section 6 in~\cite{miermont09} (in order to take into account the particular role of the distinguished point $\rho$) shows the following:

 \begin{proposition} The function $d_{\mathrm{GHP}}$ is a distance on $\Mw$ that makes it complete and separable. \end{proposition}